teracow/googliser/README.md

 `-h` or `--help`
 Display the complete parameter list.

+`--input-links [FILE]`
+Put a list of URLs in a text file then specify the file here. **googliser** will attempt to download the target of each URL.
+A Google search will not be performed.
+Images will downloaded into the specified output-path, or a path derived from a provided phrase or gallery title.

 `-i [FILE]` or `--input-phrases [FILE]`
 Put your search phrases into a text file then specify the file here. **googliser** will download images matching each phrase in the file, ignoring any line starting with a `#`.
 One phrase per line.